jordanbemmels/kelp-popGen/README.md

 This repository contains custom scripts and files for the manuscript:

 Bemmels, JB, S Starko, BL Weigel, K Hirabayashi, A Pinch, C Elphinstone, MN Dethier, LH Rieseberg, JE Page, CJ Neufeld, GL Owens.
 2025.
-Population genomics reveals strong impacts of genetic drift without purging and guides conservation of bull and giant kelp.
-Current Biology, in press.
+Population genomics reveals strong impacts of genetic drift without purging and guides conservation of bull and giant kelp. <i>Current Biology</i>, in press.

 There was no substantial new program or software developed for this manuscript; rather, the focus of this repository is providing a few data files and several simple scripts to demonstrate calculations, as a supplement to the verbal explanations in the manuscript and manuscript supplementary info.